cdoom64hunter/eduke32-amcfork-legacy/README.md

 * AliCatGamer
 * Sebabdukeboss20

-Huge thanks go out to the EDuke32 team for assisting with feature requests and bugfixes over the many years of the AMC TC's existence:
+**Huge thanks go out to the EDuke32 team for assisting us with feature requests, performance improvements and bugfixes over the many years of the game's development (and hopefully many more):**

 ### EDuke32 Credits:
 * Developers: